UWCNuclear/xia4MANDELA/README.md

     g++ histo_ldf.cxx `root-config --cflags --libs` -O3 -o histo_ldf

+(On Centos, you might need to add "-ltbb" in the compilation line.)

 **Step 2.** To run histo_ldf on a single run, give it the ROOT file with the Tree from xia4ids:

     ./histo_ldf RunXXX.root